 March 18, 2025

 During my stay in Tenerife, Spain, I met a lovely couple.
-Davide was an Italian from Sicily, and J was Chinese, living in Europe for a long time.
+Davide is an Italian from Sicily, and J is Chinese, living in Europe for a long time.
 We enjoyed each other's company tremendously.
 Therefore, I was delighted to be invited to their wedding in China.
 The celebration

 Yolla – the best Skype alternative for digital nomads